Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Abstract

 \section{Abstract}

-We introduce three new stopping criteria that balance algebraic and discretization errors for the conjugate gradient algorithm applied to high-order finite element discretizations of Poisson problems.
-The current state of the art stopping criteria compare a posteriori estimates of discretization error against estimates of the algebraic error.
-Firstly, we propose a new error indicator derived from a recovery-based error estimator that is less computationally expensive and more reliable.
-Secondly, we introduce a new stopping criterion that suggests stopping when the norm of the linear residual is less than a small fraction of an error indicator derived directly from the residual.
+We consider stopping criteria that balance algebraic and discretization errors for the conjugate gradient algorithm applied to high-order finite element discretizations of Poisson problems.
+Firstly, we introduce a new stopping criterion that suggests stopping when the norm of the linear system residual is less than a small fraction of an error indicator derived directly from the residual.
 This indicator shares the same mesh size and polynomial degree scaling as the norm of the residual, resulting in a robust criterion regardless of the mesh size, the polynomial degree, and the shape regularity of the mesh.
-Thirdly, in solving Poisson problems with highly variable piecewise constant coefficients, we introduce a subdomain-based criterion that recommends stopping when the norm of the linear residual restricted to each subdomain is smaller than the corresponding indicator also restricted to that subdomain.
-Numerical experiments, including tests with anisotropic meshes and highly variable piecewise constant coefficients, demonstrate that the proposed criteria efficiently avoid both premature termination and over-solving.
+Secondly, for solving Poisson problems with highly variable piecewise constant coefficients, we introduce a subdomain-based criterion that recommends stopping when the norm of the linear system residual restricted to each subdomain is smaller than the corresponding indicator also restricted to that subdomain.
+Reliability and efficiency theorems for the first criterion are established.
+Numerical experiments, including tests with highly variable piecewise constant coefficients and a GPU-accelerated three-dimensional elliptic solver, demonstrate that the proposed criteria efficiently avoid both premature termination and over-solving.

 \begin{MSCcodes} 65N30, 65N22, 65F10 \end{MSCcodes}